Privacy & compliance

 |---|---|---|

-analytics | granted or banner_default depending on your site's compliance preset | pageview, click, scroll, session tracking |
+analytics | granted on opt-out presets (standard, ccpa); denied until consent is granted on opt-in presets (gdpr_strict, hipaa) | pageview, click, scroll, session tracking |

 identity | denied until explicit grantConsent('identity') | HEM / phone / customer-id / social-id capture + transmission |

-marketing | denied until explicit grantConsent('marketing') | click-id attribution (gclid, fbclid, etc.), UTM capture, replay, behavioral trackers |
+marketing | denied until explicit grantConsent('marketing') | click IDs (gclid, fbclid, etc.), UTM capture, replay, behavioral trackers |

 Revoking consent clears every identity slot from storage + cookies, pauses the affected trackers, and emits a _consent_transition event so the server can scrub downstream state.